janimo/phablet-patches/README.md

 describing the changes between two branches.

 This exports all patches made in the saucy branches agains the original CyanogenMod branches.

 `/path/to/phablet-patches-export phablet/cm-10.1 phablet/phablet-saucy patches_dir`

-This exports all patches, this time against stock AOSP's android-4.2.2_r1 tag, so they can be applied to an AOSP based tree `/path/to/phablet-patches-export android-4.2.2_r1 phablet/phablet-4.2.2_r1 patches_dir`
+This exports all patches, this time against stock AOSP's android-4.2.2_r1 tag.

+`/path/to/phablet-patches-export android-4.2.2_r1 phablet/phablet-4.2.2_r1 patches_dir`

 ## Applying patches in an output dir to an Android tree